 Docks are like streets in this town of 4,000.
 Every parking place is taken and a truck with an Alaskan license plate fills almost every space.

 The town also sports three campgrounds within 500 yards of the harbor.
 Amateur anglers are drawn to this picturesque fishing town.
-Salmon are big and can be frozen and shipped home, suitable for bragging.
+Salmon are big and can be frozen and

 The glacial mountains surrounding Valdez are in stark contrast to the calm waters of the harbor.
 The combination of the two provides an incredible image to remember.